 Attorney 2 was assigned to the Clinton investigation early in 2015 and was not the lead FBI attorney assigned.
 He provided support as needed.

 FBI Attorney 2 was also assigned to the investigation into Russian election interference and “was the primary FBI attorney assigned to that investigation beginning in early 2017,” the report says.

 He was assigned to the Special Counsel investigation once it began.
 He returned to the FBI in late February 2018 “shortly after the OIG provided the Special Counsel with some of the instant messages,” said the IG report.

-Robert Mueller is investigating whether Trump campaign officials colluded with Russia during the 2016 presidential election.
+Robert Mueller was investigating whether Trump campaign officials colluded with Russia during the 2016 presidential election.
 Trump has described the investigation as a political witch hunt.
-However, the IG report only dealt with the FBI’s investigation into Hillary Clinton’s emails, and it found that, although FBI director James Comey acted out of protocol, there was not proof that the FBI made decisions due to political motivation.
+However, the earlier IG report only dealt with the FBI’s investigation into Hillary Clinton’s emails, and it found that, although FBI director James Comey acted out of protocol, there was not proof that the FBI made decisions due to political motivation.

 You can read the IG’s report on the Clinton email investigation in full here.